 This means that we have a written confession of faith which we believe to be a good and accurate summary of the Bible’s teaching.
 Our confession consists of the Westminster Confession of Faith and the Larger and Shorter Catechisms.
-These documents (available in our bookstore and library) are not without flaw; yet we believe they do contain carefully worded summaries of the Bible’s content.
+These documents (available here or in our bookstore and library) are not without flaw; yet we believe they do contain carefully worded summaries of the Bible’s content.
 All ruling and teaching elders in the Presbyterian Church in America (PCA) must vow that they hold to these standards and are required to indicate to their presbyteries or sessions where they take exceptions.
 It is important to note that every church has a confession, formal or informal, even though some claim they have “no confession but Christ” or “no creed but the Bible.”
 Every church summarizes its convictions in some form in order to distinguish its members from those who are not believers or those who do not believe in their church’s distinctives.

 We are covenantal

 To say we are covenantal means we believe that the unifying principle of the Scriptures is the one covenant of grace that God made with Adam, Noah, Abraham, Moses, David and finally, and most importantly, in Jesus Christ.
 The covenant is a pledge or bond of loyalty which God made to His people through each of the above named persons.
 The covenant is a relationship of loving loyalty that God has initiated with us as His people throughout human history.
 To speak of the unity of the covenants means that there is one way and one way only to salvation in both Old and New Testaments-that is, by faith alone in Jesus Christ.
 This covenantal understanding of the Bible is in distinction from any system of organizing the Scriptures which would attribute differing ways of salvation to a succession of historical Biblical eras.

 We are Presbyterian